kuhn-ruess/cmdbsyncer-docs/docs/basics/debug_rules.md

 ## From Version 3.8
-Since Syncer 3.8, debug_rules is deprecated.
+Since Syncer 3.8, debug_host is deprecated.
 This is of all the new Export types which would lead to too many commands.

 You now can simply add `--debug` and all Exceptions will Raise, and if you want to debug the outcome of the rules for a singe object, use the export command and add `--debug-fules=objectname`.
 You can combine that with `--debug` to let exceptions raise, but it's not required.
 ```